-A wrathful character loves the feeling of letting her anger run rampant over everyone and everything, not just because they deserve it but because she can.
-It makes her feel strong, in charge, and right, even when she’s overstepping her bounds.
-Whether she believes the world is against her or that she’s better off striking first, she’s going to lash out sooner rather than later.
+A wrathful character craves the rush of rage.
+It makes her feel strong, in charge, and right, even when she’s outgunned.
+Anger is honest and direct and solves problems quickly.
+It’s the law of the jungle, baby; eat or be eaten.
+Whether she feels like the world is against her or believes she’s better off striking first, a wrathful character is going to lash out sooner rather than later.

-Your character regains a point of Willpower when she resolves a situation by using unnecessary and/or excessive violence.
+Your character reaps a point of Willpower when she resolves a situation by using immediate and/or excessive violence.

 Possessed by: Domestic abusers, mummies that eschew Memory.

 Below is a sampling of values based on what I saw and experienced as a child in the 1980s, with an eye toward running an 80s game in an American city.
 It’s only one interpretation of the decade but serves as an example of how these traits can be created to reflect an era and a Storyteller’s needs.
 These elements would fit a chronicle in which grasping for power or surviving the worst are key aims of the story.
 They aren’t made for lighter, happier games.

 While some Virtues might seem too self-centered to qualify as good behavior, consider this: the 80s was steeped in the bootstrap myth of success and nationalism.
 By taking care of your own business, you weren’t a drain on society.
 By living the American Dream, you were an example of what all Americans should aspire to be.
 In seizing their own power, some would come to question the authority figures in their life, hence a deep streak of rebellion existed, often clad in leather and spikes and heard in heavy metal and rap music, which reached new heights.